-The 2nd edition will contain more materials including: reviews, discussion questions and an awesome Foreword from up and coming author Minister Dennis Ray Knight Jr.
+The 2nd edition contains more materials including: reviews, discussion questions and an awesome Foreword from up and coming author Minister Dennis Ray Knight Jr.

 Seron (the central character), receives a message that a former love interest, Calvin is deathly ill and returns to the home and past from which he had fled seven plus years earlier.
 Over the course of a 3 day weekend he reacquaints himself with his family and friends in his hometown of Chicago.
 Seron repeatedly puts off visiting Calvin in the hospital,the primary reason for his visit, mostly because Seron fears that he has infected Calvin with HIV.
 The familiar faces and scenery forces him to finally address internal feelings of insecurity regarding his homosexuality, HIV positive status and mixed results with romantic relationships.
 In the end Seron begins a long overdue process of healing and self acceptance.